monsterzack5/AutoMato/readme.md

 CanRed creates and listens to any socket connections to `/tmp/CanRed/red.sock`.
 This API can be used as an IPC system for any other programs running on the Raspberry Pi.
 Internally it's how NodeRed talks to CanRed, and vise versa.

 - ## Independent Sub-networks
-Modules can be connected to each other in all sorts of ways
+Modules can be connected to each other in all sorts of ways, this allows flexibility and the ability to overcome device number limits on busses if neccessary.

-# {EXTRAPOLATE THIS}

 For example, this is a perfectly valid setup:
 ```